 Gorenberg feels that the alliance between End-Time Jews and Christians is an ironic one, for evangelicals see the creation of Israel and the re-establishment of the Temple as prerequisites for the End of Days when, according to apocalyptic scenarios, two-thirds of all Jews will die in the battle of Armageddon.

 Still, the rebuilding of a “Third Temple” is almost axiomatic among true believers, as witnessed in Bible prophecy books such as The Coming Last Days Temple by Randall Price.

 Is it inevitable that the Temple Mount will explode, taking both Israelis and Arabs to the gates of hell?
 Dr. Ernest L. Martin, a forty-year historian on Jerusalem, thinks not.

-In March of 2000 he published a surprising new book, The Temples that Jerusalem Forgot, which argues that the Jewish Temples never were built on the present “Temple Mount” and actually were located a fourth of a mile south over Gihon Spring.
+In March of 2000, he published a surprising new book, The Temples that Jerusalem Forgot, which argues that the Jewish Temples were never built on the present “Temple Mount” and actually were located a fourth of a mile south over Gihon Spring.